top of page

 (3) From Craft to Capitalism (Part 1)

-This is the third blog post in a series.
-Also see (1) Introduction and (2) How We Got Here.
+This is the third blog post in the Organising for Outcomes series.
 It is important to understand where we have come from, to understand why we work the way we do, the context it has evolved in and hence what and why we might want to change.

 a young barefoot boy working beside industrial textile machinery, highlighting the labor conditions during the industrial revolution period.